Italy's UniCredit denies Intesa merger talk

 LONDON British Airways owner IAG said it will return 500 million euros (423 million pounds) to investors after reporting higher annual profits on Friday, helped by cost-cutting and lower fuel costs.

-MILAN Italy's biggest bank by assets denied on Monday there were any plans for a tie-up with rival Intesa Sanpaolo (ISP.MI) after sources close to the matter said UniCredit CRDI.IT chief executive Federico Ghizzoni had been sounded out on the issue.
+MILAN Italy's biggest bank denied on Monday there were any plans for a tie up with rival Intesa Sanpaolo (ISP.MI) after reports that UniCredit CRDI.IT chief executive Federico Ghizzoni had been sounded out on the issue.

-"No, this is folly," Ghizzoni told reporters on Monday when asked whether UniCredit could fall prey to a hostile bid either now or in the future.
+"No, this is folly," Ghizzoni told reporters when asked whether UniCredit could fall prey to a hostile bid either now or in the future.

 "We are going ahead on our own," he added, in response to a question about a possible Intesa merger.